 6. Debian – Stability

-Debian is one of the oldest linux distributions around.
-With its focus on stability, it's not surprising that many other distros including Ubuntu are based on it.
+Debian is one of the oldest Linux distros around.
+With its focus on stability, it’s not surprising that many other distros including Ubuntu are based on it.
 New versions take don’t come as often as other distros due to the rigorous testing process it undergoes.
 Debian is also a good choice if you’re looking to running a server on the cheap side.
-It also enjoys a very strong community and developer support in such that you’re going to get a version of almost all linux packages and software available for Debian.
+It also enjoys a very strong community and developer support in such that you’re going to get a version of almost all Linux packages and software available for Debian.

 7. Fedora – Bleeding Edge

-Fedora 24 is one of the best linux distributions of 2016.
-For the developer, it is an excellent choice with a lot of in-built capability and tools for server, cloud and virtualization.
+Fedora 30 is one of the best Linux distributions of 2019.
+For the developer, it is an excellent choice with a lot of in-built capability and tools for server, cloud, and virtualization.
 As a general purpose desktop, it is not quite up to some of the distros looked at in this list.
-Other than that, you can be assured of a very well integrated and smooth linux distro.
+Other than that, you can be assured of a very well integrated and smooth Linux distro.